What is a tummy tuck?

 Possible complications linked to a tummy tuck may include:

 A lot of scarring.
-If the incision area does not heal properly, there is a chance of poor quality scar.
+If the incision area does not heal correctly, there is a chance of a poor quality scar.
 This can often be treated by a second operation.
 There can be delays in wound healing if you have problems with the blood supply in your skin.
 This can result in an open wound and longer period of healing.
 The scar may be worse.

 Blood clots and infection.
 As in any surgery, there is a risk of bleeding, infection, blood clots, or reaction to the anesthesia.

 Changes in how the skin feels.
 You may have numbness or pain in the area of surgery.
 This can be short term (temporary) or permanent.